Tara’s experience of opening up to a friend to overcome depression

 This can help if:

 Have you ever felt like you’re standing on a busy street and screaming, but no one even notices you?
-This is how I felt a year ago, in the middle of year 11, when I came to the sudden realisation that life was far from easy.
+This is how I felt in the middle of year 11, when I came to the sudden realisation that life was far from easy.

 Over a period of about two months I fell into a deep hole of depression, when several issues came to a head in my life.
 It all began when schoolwork started to get difficult.
 After years of easy grades, I suddenly had to work hard for them, and the requirements became more complex and intense.
 After a while I gave up trying, as I’d convinced myself that I just couldn't do it.
 I felt lost and confused, with no idea of what I wanted for the future.
 I lost all motivation.
 I thought that by giving up and ignoring the difficult things, life would get easier.